-In a mixing bowl, beat together the butter and sugars with an electric mixer on medium speed until light and fluffy, about 2-3 minutes.
+In the bowl of a stand mixer or in a large bowl with a hand mixer, beat together the butter and sugars on medium speed until light and fluffy, about 2-3 minutes.

 Then add in the vanilla and milk and mix in the flour and salt.
-Beat on low speed (or by hand) until incorporated.
+Beat on low speed until incorporated.

 Break chocolate bars into 12 equal pieces and center atop each mound of cookie dough.